-The Director of Finance and Treasury Operations, Manager of Treasury Operations or the designated Investment Manager(s) shall report any credit rating downgrade resulting in violation of the Investment Policy to the Chief Financial Officer within a reasonable period of learning of the downgrade, along with any recommended action.
-The Chief Financial Officer or Director of Finance and Treasury Operations shall provide direction to the Manager of Treasury Operations or the Investment Manager(s) within a reasonable period of the downgrade, which would generally be to liquidate any security that does not comport with the Investment Policy and Financing Documents at the time of the downgrade.
+The Director of Finance and Treasury OperationsDirector of Finance and Treasury, Manager of Treasury Operations or the designated Investment Manager(s) shall report any credit rating downgrade resulting in violation of the Investment Policy to the Chief Financial Officer within a reasonable period of learning of the downgrade, along with any recommended action.
+The Chief Financial Officer or Director of Finance and Treasury OperationsDirector of Finance and Treasury shall provide direction to the Manager of Treasury Operations or the Investment Manager(s) within a reasonable period of the downgrade, which would generally be to liquidate any security that does not comport with the Investment Policy and Financing Documents at the time of the downgrade.
 Any direction to take an action other than to liquidate such security shall be reported to the Finance and Audit Committee of the Board of Trustees.